Saturday, October 14, 2017

 Shortly after the completion of the fort, the Louisiana government founded a village outside of the fort that shared the same name, Nouvelle Chartres, in 1720.
 Contrary to New France's Fortress of Louisbourg (in Canada) or Fort Michilimackinac in today's State of Michigan, the inhabitants did not live within Fort de Chartres.
 Settlers from Canada and France, confident of protection, arrived and clustered near the fort.
 They wondered whether the native Indians could be trusted.
 While the local Metchagamia tribe near the fort proved to be anything but warlike, in 1729, the Natchez Indians, provoked by the tyranny and greed of the French commandant Chobart – incited a conspiracy against the French.
 Massacres were frequent.

 In 1736, the garrison of Fort Chartres marched against the Chickasaw Indians, who threatened to cut communications between the Illinois Country and the city of New Orleans.
 The focal point of this little French community of Nouvelle Chartres was the parish church of St. Anne du Fort de Chartres.
 Commander Jean-Jacques Macarty's census tallied the population to 198 French, 89 black slaves, and 36 panis (native) slaves in 1752.
-Thus, the people of the Village of Chartres were classed third in importance after Cahokia and Kaskaskia.
+Thus, the Village of Chartres people were classed third in importance after Cahokia and Kaskaskia.
 The fort itself could accommodate up to 300 soldiers.

 The village of Chartres disappeared shortly after 1765, making way instead for the parish of Saint Joseph in Prairie du Rocher, which still exists today.